Nov11/Nov11.github.io/_posts/2019-12-12-little-bit-sad.md

 ------

-one of my colleage is going to left the company in two weeks, what should I feel?
+One of my colleage is going to left the company in two weeks.
+He is definitely not the only one.
+What should I feel?

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll